0x4447-office/0x4447_webpage_documentation/docs/sftp/1.0.2/README.md

 #### Resilience

 Our product has built in resilience to make sure that you don't lose all your data, or lose connectivity by a changing IP.
-Our CloudFormation provides a quick way to be up end running with all that you need.
+Our CloudFormation provides a quick way to be up and running with all that you need.

 ## Complete feature list